Organic Food & Beverage Policies

 Some producers have begun to refer to their products as “non-certified organic” because B.C. organic food and beverage products sold exclusively within the province do not have to be certified.
 This is confusing for consumers, and provides an unfair advantage to the non-certified operators.

-The B.C.
+As of September 1, 2018, the B.C.
 Ministry of Agriculture will require all domestically produced and processed food and beverage products marketed in B.C. as “organic” to be certified through an accredited federal or provincial program.

 There are several advantages to the new regulatory approach.
 It will: